WoCha-FR/jeedom-ring/docs/en_US/index_beta.md

 - You must have a RING Alarm account, with or without subscription.
 - This plugin requires [MQTT Manager](https://market.jeedom.com/index.php?v=d&p=market_display&id=4213), an official and free plugin.
+- To have the camera captures, you must have an active RING subscription.

 ## Installation